linkerd/linkerd/linkerd/docs/protocol-http.md

 Header | Description
 ------ | -----------
-`dtab-local` | deprecated.
+`dtab-local` | Deprecated.
 Use `l5d-ctx-dtab` and `l5d-dtab`.
-`l5d-ctx-deadline` | describes time bounds within which a request is expected to be satisfied.
+`l5d-ctx-deadline` | Describes time bounds within which a request is expected to be satisfied.
 Currently deadlines are only advisory and do not factor into request cancellation.
-`l5d-ctx-trace` | encodes Zipkin-style trace IDs and flags so that trace annotations emitted by linkerd may be correlated.
+`l5d-ctx-trace` | Encodes Zipkin-style trace IDs and flags so that trace annotations emitted by linkerd may be correlated.

 <aside class="warning">
 Edge services should take care to ensure these headers are not set